 The first thing is first; the reason you get a crossbow is for hunting.
 Hence, its foremost function has to be how effectively and accurately it can shoot arrows.
 Arrow speed is usually the first key indicator of it.
-Speeds of 350 feet per second or higher are generally considered desirable for most kinds of hunting.
+Speeds of 350 FPS or higher are generally considered desirable for most kinds of hunting.

 However, it is not just about how fast the arrow is shot but also how well it can strike a given target, especially since the target can be moving.
 Accuracy depends on a number of things from the technology on which the crossbow is based on the stability provided by the foregrip.

 And the arrow track, something we have not mentioned specifically thus far, plays a key role in determining the accuracy of a given crossbow.
 It is basically the barrel structure which constitutes the launching mechanism for the arrows.
 A precise arrow track is a must if the crossbow has to land its targets.

 We kept mentioning draw weight, power stroke, and kinetic energy for the various crossbows we reviewed.
 All of these contribute to the overall efficiency of the bow’s functioning and are important parameters to look at if you are indeed looking to buy one.